-Our operating segments in effect as of December 28, 2013, include:
+Our operating segments as of December 31, 2016 included:

-We have sales and marketing, manufacturing, finance, and administration groups.
-Expenses for these groups are generally allocated to the operating segments, and the expenses are included in the operating results reported below.
+We have sales and marketing, manufacturing, engineering, finance, and administration groups.
+Expenses for these groups are generally allocated to the operating segments.

-The “all other” category includes revenue, expenses, and charges such as:
+The "all other" category includes revenue and expenses such as:

 Net revenue and operating income (loss) for each period were as follows:

-Net revenue by country for the three years ended December 28, 2013, is based on the billing location of the customer.
-Certain prior-period amounts have been reclassified to conform to the current year’s presentation.
-Revenue from unaffiliated customers for each period were as follows:
+Net revenue by country as presented below is based on the billing location of the customer.
+Revenue from unaffiliated customers for each period was as follows:

 Net property, plant and equipment by country at the end of each period was as follows:

 The entire disclosure for reporting segments including data and tables.
 Reportable segments include those that meet any of the following quantitative thresholds a) it's reported revenue, including sales to external customers and intersegment sales or transfers is 10 percent or more of the combined revenue, internal and external, of all operating segments b) the absolute amount of its reported profit or loss is 10 percent or more of the greater, in absolute amount of 1) the combined reported profit of all operating segments that did not report a loss or 2) the combined reported loss of all operating segments that did report a loss c) its assets are 10 percent or more of the combined assets of all operating segments.

 Reference 1: http://www.xbrl.org/2003/role/presentationRef